Coarchive/code.colegannon.com/README.md

-# The Archood website
+# The Arcanehood website
-This is a readme-file!
+Cole's Webpage